 Dental Implants in Warren, OH - Snelson & Snelson, DDS

-Surgery is necessary to prepare the area for an implant and place the implant in the mouth.
+Surgery is necessary to prepare the area for a dental implant and to place the implant in the mouth.
+Patients are administered anesthesia and, if necessary, antibiotics to stave off infection post-procedure.
 Following the procedure, a period of time is required for the implant to take hold and for bone tissue to build up and anchor the device.
 In some cases, metal posts are inserted into the implant during a follow-up procedure to connect the tooth.

 The bottom part of the implant, which looks like a screw, is placed in your jaw during a simple in-office procedure.
 The screw is made of titanium, a material that is biocompatible, meaning your body won’t reject it.
 In fact, over time your body will grow more bone to fuse with the dental implant.
 The implant screw becomes firmly embedded in your bone and won’t move.